-Code P0496 is defined as “EVAP Flow During Non-Purge Condition”.
-This means something has gone wrong in either the emissions or fuel systems.
+Code P0496 is defined as “EVAP Flow During Non-Purge Condition.”
+This means the computer has detected a problem in either the emissions or fuel systems.

 What typically triggers this code is an EVAP purge (or EVAP purge volume control or canister purge) valve that isn’t working correctly.

-When an EVAP purge valve is working properly, it is closed.
-The most common cause of P0496 is an EVAP purge valve that is stuck open, which allows fuel vapors to escape.
+When an EVAP purge valve is working properly, it’s closed.
+A stuck-open EVAP purge valve is the most common cause of code P0496, allowing fuel vapors to escape.